FahimOrko/Ultimate-React-Course-Code-Snipetes/NotesPart2.md

 ### React work tree

 trigger -> update reat elems -> new virtual dom -> Reconsile diff with curr fiber tree -> Update fiber tree -> List of dom updates -> Commit pahse -> Update dom -> Update UI on screen

+### Using key in react instances

+1. You should always use unique keys if you dont want to update an elemeent on rerender when the elem is the same as prev one.
+Mainoly for time compelxity, Thats why there should be a unzie key always when you llop ovwer a list and each item should have uniue key
+2. Howver on the other hand you if a componet instance is the same and eveyhtingis same, but lets says props are diffrent and you need to update the state, you can send in a diffrent key and when react renders the page it will reset the state.